 Location Spek & Bone, 84 Dorp Street, Stellenbosch

 6. The Vine Bistro

 Fronted by chef Christophe Dehosse (whose small menu changes regularly), this hidden gem is situated within a state-of-art building at Glenelly Estate and could just be equipped to rival even the biggest rivals in the area.
 It offers a French-inspired dining experience, no doubt reflected in the warm, yet elegant decor, which includes a mix of 19th-century chairs and classic Parisian tables.

-On chilly days, it’s rather nice to cosy up to the fireplace or gather around the bar; but if the sun is out, sit at one of the long wooden tables on the outside deck or under the pergola, and enjoy beautiful views of the vineyards and surrounding hills while enjoying your meal.
+On chilly days, it’s rather nice to cosy up to the fireplace, or gather in the elegant wine-tasting area above the restaurant; but if the sun is out, sit at one of the long wooden tables on the outside deck or under the pergola, and enjoy beautiful views of the vineyards and surrounding hills while enjoying your meal.

 Contact 021 809 6444, firstname.lastname@example.org

 The ever-popular De Warenmarkt (already home to Simon Wine Bar, The Kitchen, Ryan Boon Specialty Butcher and Deluxe Coffeeworks) welcomed the Kaapse Vonkel MCC & Oyster Bar in March 2017, where bubbly flows and fresh Saldanha Bay oysters abound.
 (What else do you really need?)